 - Articulate the value of lifelong learning within the nursing profession and develop a plan for continued education and educational mobility.

 Students who wish to pursue the nursing major are admitted to Union College as pre-nursing majors.
 During the first two years of college, pre-nursing students complete Union College core requirements and pre-requisites for the program.
 Admission to Union College is not a guarantee of admission to the Upper Division Nursing Major.
 Pre-nursing students who meet minimum criteria for admission to the nursing major may apply for admission to the program.
 Please note that admission to the nursing major is a competitive process and the most qualified students will be selected for admission to the major using the criteria described below.

 A competitive application and selection process for admission to the major for Fall 2014 will be completed in Fall 2013.
-Applications for the first upper division major class will be available online October 15, 2013.
-The deadline for submission of completed applications is December 1, 2013.
+The deadline for submission of completed applications is December 2, 2013.
 Thereafter applications will be accepted until December 1 each fall semester for consideration of admission the following fall semester to the major.
 Students who are not selected one year must reapply to be considered the following year.